Fabrimat/Nips/README.md

-Lolas is an Ip Scanner.
+Lolas actually is just an ip scanner.